Skip to main content

 These are the two main ways you can hire remotely without opening a new office in each location you have a candidate.

-This could either be taking them on as a contractor or through an Employer of Record.
+This could either be taking them on as a contractor or through an employer of record (EOR).

 Contractor hiring